jquery/learn.jquery.com/page/effects/intro-to-effects.md

 $( "div.hidden" ).slideDown( 600 );
 ```

 Similarly `$.fn.fadeIn` and `$.fn.fadeOut` show and hide content, respectively, by means of a fade
 animation.
-Fade animations involve rapidly making changes to an element's CSS `opacity` property.
+Fade animations involve rapidly making changes to an element&rsquo;s CSS `opacity` property.

 ```
 // Hide all paragraphs using a fade out animation over 1.5 seconds